Syracuse University is internationally recognized for its work in disability. Below are a few of our programs:

 - The OnCampus Program – an inclusive program with the Syracuse City School District, for students with significant intellectual and developmental disabilities, ages 18-21.

-- Project SEARCH – During their last year at SU, students have the option to apply and participate in Project SEARCH, a national employment preparation program that places them in on-campus internships to provide them with marketable and transferable job skills.
+- Internship Program – During their last year at SU, students have the option to apply and participate in our internship and employment preparation program that places them in on-campus internships to provide them with marketable and transferable job skills.
 The program consists of three 10-week placements in different departments around SU, where students learn real job skills that match their career interests, as well as classes in professional skills like resume writing, job-hunting and interviewing.

 Organizations and Services for Syracuse University Students